-This FAQ document has been developed by the Joint Economic Scenario Generator Project Oversight Group of the American Academy of Actuaries and the Society of Actuaries to provide information relevant to the Academy's Interest Rate Generator (AIRG).
+This FAQ document has been developed by the Joint Economic Scenario Generator Project Oversight Group of the American Academy of Actuaries (Academy) and the Society of Actuaries (SOA) to provide information relevant to the Academy Interest Rate Generator (AIRG).1

 The Academy's Economic Scenario Work Group (ESWG) originally released an interest rate generator, calibration criteria, and a scenario picking tool in December 2008.
 The ESWG developed Version 7 of the AIRG in 2010 and the enhancements to Version 7 are summarized in Question 4 below.
 Subsequent updates to Version 7 are summarized in Question 7.

-The latest version of the AIRG is available on the Society of Actuaries' website at http://www.soa.org/research/software-tools/researchscenario.aspx.
+The latest version of the AIRG is available on the SOA's website at: www.soa.org/tables-calcs-tools/research-scenario/.